Microchip Technology (MCHP)

 Underperform

-Microchip Technology is in for a bumpy ride.
+Microchip Technology keeps us up at night.
 Its low returns on capital and plummeting sales suggest it struggles to generate demand and profits, a red flag.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst